RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

   //SMTP4DEV settings
   //
-  //Values specified here can be overriden in the following places (in order of processing - last wins)
+  //Values specified here can be overridden in the following places (in order of processing - last wins)
   // - ~/appsettings.{Environment}.json - Where {Environment} is from ASPNETCORE_ENVIRONMENT env var
   // - {AppData}/smtp4dev/appsettings.json - Where {AppData} is APPDATA env var on Windows or XDG_CONFIG_HOME on non-Windows
-  // - Environmment variables in format "ServerOptions:HostName" (Windows) or "ServerOptions__HostName" (Other platforms)
+  // - Environment variables in format "ServerOptions:HostName" (Windows) or "ServerOptions__HostName" (Other platforms)
   // - Command line arguments - Specify --help for documentation.

   "ServerOptions": {